FOLLOW US

 Terrorists are very likely to try to carry out attacks in the Philippines.

-Terrorist attacks occur frequently in Mindanao and the Sulu Archipelago in particular.
-While these attacks primarily target Filipino security forces, certain groups operating in these regions have pledged allegiance to Daesh and have targeted religious groups.
-Terrorist groups may also consider Westerners as legitimate targets for an attack.
+Terrorist attacks occur frequently in Mindanao and the Sulu Archipelago.
+While attacks primarily target Filipino security forces, certain groups operating in these regions have pledged allegiance to Daesh and have targeted religious groups.
+Terrorist groups may also consider westerners as legitimate targets for an attack.

-Multiple terrorist groups have the intent to carry out attacks anywhere in the Philippines, including in the capital Manila and in places visited by foreigners, such as:
+Multiple terrorist groups have the intent to carry out attacks anywhere in the Philippines, including in the capital Manila.
+Terrorism attacks could be indiscriminate, including in places visited by foreign nationals, such as:

 • shopping malls